beep-projects/condocam.ai/README.md

 6. Make sure that the `boot`-partition of the Micro SD card is accessible via file explorer

-7. Open `cmdline.txt` from the Micro SD card and copy the `root=PARTUUID=`-Number over into the `cmdline.txt` in the `SystaPi_files` subfolder.
+7. Open `cmdline.txt` from the Micro SD card and copy the `root=PARTUUID=`-Number over into the `cmdline.txt` in the `condocam-pi` subfolder.
 If you do not do this step, your pi will not boot!

 8. Copy all files and folders from the `condocam-pi` subfolder to `boot`-partition of the Micro SD card